oliverjam/jaredhill-v2/src/home.md

   label: Home
 blocks:
   - type: heading
-    props:
     level: 2
     content: Latest posts
-  - type: collection
+  - type: blog
-    props:
-      tag: blog
     limit: 3
   - type: heading
-    props:
     level: 2
     content: My work
   - type: text
-    props:
     content: A lot of my stuff is under wraps, but here’s a quick (and whitelabelled) look at what I’ve done.
   - type: work
-    props:
-      limit: 3
 ---

 Hello, I'm Jared and I'm a product designer based in London.
 The above quotes are real: in the name of transparency, I asked the people closest to me to describe my worst qualities.